-COLLEGE VISITS - JUNIORS AND SENIORS.
+COLLEGE VISITS - JUNIORS AND SENIORS

 Prior to the college visit a student should:

-- Obtain a college visit form from the Guidance Department. - 2.
-Have the form signed by a parent, the counselor, and the teachers of the classes a student will miss; - 3.
+- 1. Obtain a college visit form from the School Counseling Department. - 2.
+Have the form signed by a parent/guardian, the counselor, and the teachers of the classes a student will miss - 3.
 Turn the signed form into the Main Office.

-Note: the FIRST college visit will be counted as a field trip and will not be added to a student's absence total.
+Note: The first college visit will be counted as a field trip and will not be added to a student's absence total.
 Subsequent college visits will be counted as absences.

-TARDY TO CLASS.
+TARDY TO CLASS

 A student who is TARDY to a class during the school day must report to the Main Office and sign the tardy sheet.
-She will receive a tardy slip to be given to the teacher in order to be admitted to class.
+She will receive a tardy (blue) slip to be given to the teacher in order to be admitted to class.
 If the tardy is unexcused, she will receive a demerit.

+LATE BUS

-LATE BUS.
-When a bus is late students should circulate a list of names to turn into the Main Office.
-They should then go directly to their Block 1-2 class and tell the teacher they were on a late bus.
+When a bus is late, students should circulate a list of names to turn into the Main Office.
+After stopping in the Main Office, they should then go to their Block 1-2 class and tell the teacher they were on a late bus.
+No note is needed to be admitted to class if tardiness is approved by the Administration.

-EARLY DISMISSAL - ILLNESS.
+EARLY DISMISSAL - ILLNESS

 A student who feels ill should inform her classroom teacher and then report to the Main Office.
-Mrs. Santel will call a parent or guardian for permission for the student to leave.
+The Nurse or a Main Office employee will call a parent/guardian for permission for the student to leave.
 Students should not make the call herself.
 If a student needs to sit or lie down in the office, she may do so for up to half a block (45 minutes) with the permission of the classroom teacher.
 Then the student must return to class or be dismissed to go home.
 Before leaving, she must sign the early dismissal sheet.

 Please note that we are not permitted to administer aspirin or other nonprescription medications from the Main Office.
-(See page 21 for the policy on prescription medication.)
+(See page 13 for the policy on prescription medication.)

-PLANNED EARLY DISMISSAL.
+PLANNED EARLY DISMISSAL

 A student who needs to leave before the end of the day should:

-- Submit a note signed by a parent to the attendance office located in the Main Office between 7:30 a.m. and 7:43 a.m., stating the date, time and reason for dismissal. - 2.
-Sign the early dismissal form at the attendance office (before 7:45 a.m.) or in the Main Office (after 7:45 a.m.) and receive an early dismissal slip to present to the teacher at the time of dismissal. - 3.
-Come to the Main Office at the appropriate time (you will not be called to the office) and initial the early dismissal sheet signifying that she is leaving the building.
+- 1. Submit a note signed by a parent/guardian to the Attendance Office located in the Main Office between 7:30 a.m. and 7:43 a.m., stating the date, time, and reason for dismissal. - 2.
+Sign the early dismissal form in the Attendance Office (before 7:45 a.m.) or in the Main Office (after 7:45 a.m.) and receive an early dismissal slip to present to the teacher at the time of dismissal. - 3.
+Come to the Main Office at the appropriate time (the student will not be called to the office) and initial the early dismissal sheet signifying that she is leaving the building.
 If a student is returning to school later in the day, she should sign back into the office upon her return and wait for a re-admittance slip to class.

-Please note that we ask parents not to come in during the course of the day to remove a student for an appointment (except in the case of an emergency).
+Please note that we ask parents/guardians not to come in during the course of the day to remove a student for an appointment (except in the case of an emergency).

-PARTICIPATION IN AFTER-SCHOOL ACTIVITIES.
+PARTICIPATION IN AFTER-SCHOOL ACTIVITIES

 When a student is absent from school or has an early dismissal for illness, she is not to participate in any after-school activities later that same day or evening.